MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/all-ai-builder-credits-have-been-consumed.md

 1. In the right-side panel, select an environment
 1. Decrease the number of AI Builder credits.

-### How to change the amount of tenant level credits (unassigned credits) by purchasing additional AI Builder credits
+### How to change the amount of tenant level credits (unassigned credits) by purchasing more AI Builder credits
 You need to be Billing Administrator of your tenant to perform these actions.
 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/).
 1. On the left pane, select **Billing** then **Purchase services**.